tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * Standard deviation is required to calculate Sharpe ratios.
 Standard deviation calculates the average value and compares the distribution of values to that average.

-* The `std` function can be used to compute the standard deviation.
+* The `std` function can be used to compute standard deviation.
 The output from the function is a series that indicates how far the value is from the mean, in the same units as the base data.
 The greater the value/deviation, the greater the risk and volatility.

   ```python
   # Calculate std dev